-Members of Repak ELT are complaint with the regulations and take responsibility for the waste arising from the sale of tyres.
+Members of Repak ELT are compliant with the regulations and take responsibility for the waste arising from the sale of tyres.

 Their tyre waste is collected by an Authorised Collector and managed in an environmentally sound manner.

 Play your part in protecting the environment.
 Only use a compliant Repak ELT tyre retailer.